 The IRS also expects a letter from the potential grantor stating that the grant is contingent upon the organization’s receipt of a determination letter granting exemption status by a certain date and explaining the need for specific handling and the need for the deadline given to the grantee.
 Letters from members of Congress in support of granting the 1023 application can also be persuasive.

-Disaster Relief.
-The purpose of the newly created organization seeking expedited processing must be to provide disaster relief to victims of national emergencies such as flood and hurricane, where time is of the essence.
+The purpose of the newly created organization seeking expedited processing must be to provide disaster relief to victims of national emergencies such as floods and hurricanes, where time is of the essence.
 The IRS specifically points out that organizations not directly focused on a recent national disaster do not have a compelling reason to request that exemption applications be expedited.
-Organizations seeking to expedite their application processing for this reason need to outline their purpose in clear and persuasive detail.
+Organizations seeking to expedite their application processing, for this reason, need to outline their purpose in clear and persuasive detail.

-IRS Delays.
 If the IRS has not made a determination within 270 days of filing a substantially completed Form 1023 with the appropriate office, the taxpayer has the right to file a Declaratory Judgment Action with the Tax Court.
-Unfortunately, seeking relief from the Tax Court will be outside the budget of most organizations, but reminding the agent that they are outside the 270 day timeframe can’t hurt.
+Unfortunately, seeking relief from the Tax Court will be outside the budget of most organizations, but reminding the agent that they are outside the 270-day timeframe can’t hurt.

 Tips for Requesting Expedited Processing